nextauthjs/next-auth/docs/docs/adapters/edgedb.md

 })
 ```

-Schema for the EdgeDB Adapter (`@next-auth/edgedb-adapter`)

 ### Create the EdgeDB schema

-Replace the contents of the auto-generated file in `dbscema/default.esdl` with the following:
+Replace the contents of the auto-generated file in `dbschema/default.esdl` with the following:

 > This schema is adapted for use in EdgeDB and based upon our main [schema](/adapters/models)